akalenuk/wordsandbuttons/README.md

 - [Programmer's guide to polynomials and splines](https://wordsandbuttons.online/programmers_guide_to_polynomials_and_splines.html) This is a brief introduction into polynomials.
 From how to make a polynomial run through your set of points to how to make it into a spline.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

 - [Vastly outperforming LAPACK with C++ metaprogramming](https://wordsandbuttons.online/vastly_outperforming_lapack_with_cpp_metaprogramming.html) Still not really about LAPACK.
-It's a second part of “outperforming” series explaining how the C++ metaprogramming can appear useful for efficient code generation.
+It's a second part of the “outperforming” series explaining how the C++ metaprogramming can appear useful for efficient code generation.
 <sup>[#demos](https://wordsandbuttons.online/all_demos.html)</sup> <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup>

 - [Outperforming LAPACK with C metaprogramming](https://wordsandbuttons.online/outperforming_lapack_with_c_metaprogramming.html) Ok, it's not really about LAPACK.
-You can consider it a clickbait if you wish.
+You can consider it clickbait if you wish.
 It's about how to tell a compiler to write the code you want with a limited arsenal of tools the C language provides.
 <sup>[#demos](https://wordsandbuttons.online/all_demos.html)</sup> <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup>

-- [Can you tell an assembly language when you see one?](https://wordsandbuttons.online/can_you_tell_an_assembly_language_when_you_see_one.html) Interactive quiz featuring several obscure high-level languages and assembly variants.
+- [Can you tell an assembly language when you see one?](https://wordsandbuttons.online/can_you_tell_an_assembly_language_when_you_see_one.html) An interactive quiz featuring several obscure high-level languages and assembly variants.
 <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup> <sup>[#quizzes](https://wordsandbuttons.online/all_quizzes.html)</sup>

-- [Mathematical analysis explained with Python, blood, and TNT](https://wordsandbuttons.online/mathematical_analysis_explained_with_python_blood_and_tnt.html) A brief introduction into the differential analysis with a little SymPy on the side.
+- [Mathematical analysis explained with Python, blood, and TNT](https://wordsandbuttons.online/mathematical_analysis_explained_with_python_blood_and_tnt.html) A brief introduction to mathematical analysis with a little SymPy on the side.
+The page explains how to disassemble a function, and how to assemble it back from the derivatives.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

 - [You don't have to learn assembly to read disassembly](https://wordsandbuttons.online/you_dont_have_to_learn_assembly_to_read_disassembly.html) This is a very concise introduction to x86 disassembly.
 It shows that you probably have all the skills to start reading disassembly right now even if you thought it was too complicated for you.
 It really isn't, see it for yourself.
 <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

-- [Interactive introduction to iterative algorithms](https://wordsandbuttons.online/interactive_introduction_to_iterative_algorithms.html) An interactive explanation of how iterative algorithms work.
+- [An interactive introduction to iterative algorithms](https://wordsandbuttons.online/interactive_introduction_to_iterative_algorithms.html) An interactive explanation of how iterative algorithms work.
 This explains convergence and the exit condition problem on an oversimplified linear system solver.
 <sup>[#algorithms](https://wordsandbuttons.online/all_algorithms.html)</sup> <sup>[#demos](https://wordsandbuttons.online/all_demos.html)</sup> <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup>

-- [Challenge your performance intuition with C++ magic squares](https://wordsandbuttons.online/challenge_your_performance_intuition_with_cpp_magic_squares.html) Interactive quiz where you get to estimate the performance difference between several variants of the same code.
+- [Challenge your performance intuition with C++ magic squares](https://wordsandbuttons.online/challenge_your_performance_intuition_with_cpp_magic_squares.html) An interactive quiz where you get to estimate the performance difference between several variants of the same code.
 <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup> <sup>[#quizzes](https://wordsandbuttons.online/all_quizzes.html)</sup>

-- [Interactive guide to homogeneous coordinates](https://wordsandbuttons.online/interactive_guide_to_homogeneous_coordinates.html) This interactive guide shows how homogeneous coordinates actually make geometry simpler and not more complicated.
+- [An interactive guide to homogeneous coordinates](https://wordsandbuttons.online/interactive_guide_to_homogeneous_coordinates.html) This interactive guide shows how homogeneous coordinates actually make geometry simpler and not more complicated.
 It explains the extra coordinate, the matrices, the generalized transformations.
 Most of what you need to know about projective geometry as a practicing programmer is here.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

 - [So you think you know C?](https://wordsandbuttons.online/so_you_think_you_know_c.html) It's a C test.
 If you think you know C, take this test.
 It only has 5 questions.